-Staff comments
+Staff comments during inspection:

-- "Induction prepares you for your role" - "Supervision is one to one and gives you the opportunity to discuss areas of concern in a safe place" - "The senior staff are all very approachable and supportive."
+- "My supervision is one to one and gives you the opportunity to discuss any areas of concern" - "I have had excellent training here" - "The tenants have settled well and have been well supported by staff."

 There were examples of good practice identified throughout the inspection in relation to communication between service users, agency staff and other relevant stakeholders and the monitoring of the quality of the services provided.